 “‘You shall keep it as a feast to the Lord for seven days in the year.
 It shall be a statute forever in your generations.
 You shall celebrate it in the seventh month.
 You shall dwell in booths for seven days.
-All who are native Israelites shall dwell in booths, that your generations may know that I made the children of Israel dwell in booths when I brought them out of the land of Egypt: I am the Lord your God.’”—Leviticus 23:41-43
+All who are native Israelites shall dwell in booths, that your generations may know that I made the children of Israel dwell in booths when I brought them out of the land of Egypt: I am the Lord your God.’”—Leviticus 23:41-43 (emphasis added)

 - God keeps His promises because He does not change.